microsoft/hivedscheduler/doc/design/state-machine.md

 Condition: triggered by AG from `Pending` to `Preempting` (e<sub>1</sub> in AG state machine).

-Operation: allocate the cell to the `Preempting` AG.
+Operation: reserve the cell for the `Preempting` AG.

 __e<sub>6</sub>__: